-Protect and conserve coastal, estuarine, and riparian habitats: Habitat management and stewardship Reduce excess nutrients and other pollutants to watersheds: Agriculture and forest management Restore oyster habitat: Living shorelines
+Protect and conserve coastal, estuarine, and riparian habitats: Habitat management and stewardship Restore oyster habitat: Living shorelines

 Location

 Location:

 This program will occur within the major coastal estuaries and habitats in each Gulf state.
 Crews will be based in the larger Gulf cities and work laterally across the Gulf within their respective state or area.